 Needs are things like housing, food, and basic clothes.
 Some items blur the line between needs and wants.
 You probably need a basic phone and basic transportation.
 But I’m a landlord, and I’ve long observed that many of my tenants have newer, more expensive cars and more expensive cell phones than me.
 That gap definitely falls into the wants category.
 Anything above basic furniture and appliances falls into this category.
 So does a big screen TV, game consoles, and gaming PCs.

 Savings isn’t necessarily just piling up money in your savings account.
 Your 401(K) contributions count, so open your 401(K) to get your employer’s match and stay in it.
+You actually make more money in the long run by contributing while stock prices are down.
 Don’t take financial advice from commercials on TV.
 Television uses fear to control you.
 Paying down debt also counts in this category.

 Don’t run the 30% to zero